-Step Two: Now, the fun part!
-Start filling in the heart halves with red yarn.
+Now, the fun part!
+Start filling in each heart half with red yarn.
 Use diagonal stitches – one half of a cross stitch.
 Keep your diagonal stitches all going in the same direction.
 To start your stitching, leave a small tail of yarn on the back side and catch it with your first few diagonal stitches to hold it in place.

 Fill in the entire heart with diagonal stitches.

 Step Three: Go around the edges of each heart half with red yarn.

 Once the heart has been filled-in with diagonal stitches, it is time to go around the edges.
 I started at the bottom and went around the curved side of the heart using a whip stitch.
 When I got to the cut edge, I continued with my whip stitch, making sure to take an extra stitch at the corners to cover the hard edges of the canvas with yarn.

 Below is one side of my heart necklace with the edges all covered.